Puepis/Shoot-A-Mole/README.md

 # Shoot-A-Mole
-A game where users aim to get a high score by shooting moles.
+A game where users test their reaction speed by shooting moles that randomly spawn from a wall.